 Recent Reading

-An extremely non-exhaustive record of recent books I've read.
+An extremely non-exhaustive record of books I've read recently.
+Some are new, some are old.
 Some are by friends, some are by strangers.
 All are recommended.

 GOOD BOOKS